TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 A content element can be based on fields already available in the `tt_content` table.

-It is also possible to add extra fields that can be added to the `tt_content` table, see :ref:`ConfigureCE-Extend-tt_content`.
+It is also possible to add extra fields to the `tt_content` table, see :ref:`ConfigureCE-Extend-tt_content`.

 The data of the content element is then passed to a TypoScript object, in most